Samsung/tizen-docs/docs/application/native/guides/text-input/voice-control-manager.md

   }
   ```

-- Set the all recognition result received callback to get invoked when voice control engine sends the all recognition result to voice control manager.
+- Set the all recognition result receive callback to get invoked when voice control engine sends the all recognition result to the voice control manager.
   In the callback, the recognized result, recognized text, and the engine message results are included.
   The recognized result can include more than two voice commands, if the two voice commands have the same command string and are registered by each voice control clients.
   If you want to select specific command in the recognized result, you can use `vc_mgr_set_selected_results()` in the callback: